AR-LABS-CPP/NovaRendererDX12/README.md

 My advice is to go through Jeremiah’s tutorials first.
 They’ll give you a solid foundation before you dive into the samples.
 The samples also include the "MiniEngine," which demonstrates a lot of DX12 features, but I’d recommend coming back to it once you’ve worked through the tutorials and feel comfortable with the basics.

+Please do note that I am taking most of the code from [Cauldron](https://github.com/GPUOpen-LibrariesAndSDKs/Cauldron) because it's neat and easy to understand.
+However, I am not just copying and pasting from there, rather understanding the code first and modifying it to fit my needs.

 ## That’s about it for now